Table of contents:

 - If you live in a small home or apartment with a tight floor plan, you’ll probably be happier with a cordless vacuum.

 - There are better choices for vacuuming delicate stone tiles, like limestone or slate.
 If you’re nervous enough to ask whether your vacuum might scratch your fancy flooring, you owe it to yourself to spend extra on a model with a specialized floor tool.

 I like my floors to stay very clean, and I’ll pay big bucks for a vacuum that will last a decade or more.

-One option out of many excellent models in the lineup, this nimble, near-invincible canister vacuum comes with a cleaning head for bare floors and short rugs.
+One option out of many excellent models in the lineup, this nimble, near-invincible canister vac is just about the best you can get in cleaning, filtration, and quiet operation.

 Get a high-end vacuum.
 You, my friend, are very wise.
 If you have the cash, you’ll be happy that you’ve made the investment in a high-end vacuum.
 That’s because: